Student Registration (Gr 1-12)

 Grade 1-12 Student Registration

-Due to the COVID-19 situation, we have changed the 2020-2021 registration process for the remainder of the school year.
+Due to the COVID-19 situation, we have changed the 2020-2021 registration process for the year.
 Each school will outline their own process for collecting documents.
 To access your catchment school’s website for contact information, visit this page here.

 You will NEED the following documents: